 Critical pedagogy, an approach advocated by educational theorist Paulo Freire, underlines the cultivation of ‘critical consciousness’ (awareness and challenging of power and oppression) in both trainers and students with a view to dismantling power hierarchies and facilitating empowerment of marginalised groups.
 Freire rejected what he called the banking model of education (teachers depositing knowledge in the mind of their students) and promoted a dialogic approach to education.
 In medical education, this would mean acknowledging and seeking to level out power relations between students and trainers and encouraging students to take a critically informed stance not only to the content of their curricula but also towards trainers’ discourse.
 Trainers would similarly be required to take a critically reflexive stance toward their training methods, curricula content and underlying assumptions.
 Such a dialogic and critically informed approach could be an effective way of countering epistemic injustice in healthcare towards marginalised groups, since some research has suggested that negative attitudes of trainers or senior doctors towards certain patient groups might be internalised by medical students.
 Such an approach might also counter possible epistemic injustice in the student-educator relationship within medical education, particularly where students are members of marginalised groups.
 Involving patients as educators is also something that has frequently been suggested through the lens of critical pedagogy.
 Whilst critical pedagogy might be considered a broad-based approach that can be moulded in particular ways, some theorists have developed specific frameworks to increase critically reflexive medical education and practice.
 One of these frameworks is that of ‘structural competency’.

 A commonality in literature advocating critical reflexivity in medical education is a need for a trans-disciplinary approach.
 This would indubitably mean drawing from thinking in social sciences and humanities – medical anthropology, sociology, philosophy of medicine and so forth – and also specifically from critically informed thinking such as postcolonial studies and intersectionality.
+Given that dominant discourse around illness, health and disease is historically as well as socio-culturally contingent, I also believe that history of medicine should be included in medical school syllabi, for example with a view to understanding how what was once deemed incredible, supernatural, hysterical or just plain nonsense may now be considered medical 'fact'.
 A critically informed approach to medical education would be consistent with Freire’s belief that politics cannot be separated from education or from other social processes, and with the growing movement to decolonise medical curricula.

 Long Covid, doctors as patients and critical reflexivity